seeb1337/crosshair-y-movable/README.md

    - **Hue**: Modify the hue slider to change the crosshair color.
    - **Rotation**: Adjust the rotation slider to rotate the crosshair.
    - **Opacity**: Adjust the opacity slider to change the crosshair visibility level.
+4. **Presets**: Use the “Presets” pane to save your current setup, load a previously saved one, or delete any you no longer need.
-4. **Toggling Visibility**: Use the toggle switch to show or hide the crosshair overlay.
+5. **Toggling Visibility**: Use the toggle switch to show or hide the crosshair overlay.
-5. **Settings**: Access the settings window to reset configurations or manage crosshair directories.
+6. **Settings**: Access the settings window to reset configurations or manage crosshair directories.

 ## Configuration